everruler12/roam2github/README.md

 ## Multi Graph Backups in Same Repo

 You can now backup multiple graphs without having to create a new GitHub repo for each one.
 Just add them to your `R2G_GRAPH` Secret in separate lines, or separated by commas.

+## Markdown support added

+2021-02-04 Markdown is now supported.
+Worked all day to get filename sanitization working.
+My backup script can even export markdown from the [official Roam help database](https://roamresearch.com/#/app/help) error-free!
+I have added several measures to prevent errors:

+- `/` slashes are replaced with full-width versions `／`
+- illegal filename characters are replaced with `�`
+- no subdirectories
+- The logs will show which files have been renamed and overwritten.

+Unfortunate side-effect (which was also present in roam-to-git): files with duplicate names are overwritten (like [[test]] and [[Test]]).

 ## Support / Donations